 Hence, Netnewsledger intends to revere Canada in this article by revealing four popular sports that its roots can be traced to have originated from Canada.

 Basketball came into existence out of necessity.
 It is recorded that Dr, James Naismith, a teacher at YMCA International Training School, in the course of looking for a way to get his students occupied, after trying out the outdoor sports he knew, he had a novel idea on a game he could try.
-He then proceeded to pin two peach baskets at opposing ends of the courts, handed them a ball and asked them to aim at their opponents’ baskets.
+He then proceeded to pin two peach baskets at opposing ends of the courts, handed them a ball, and asked them to aim at their opponents’ baskets.
 In his radio interview in 1939, he explained that “I told them the idea was to throw the ball into the opposing team’s peach basket.
 I blew the whistle and the first game of basketball began,” The sport made its debut indoctrination into the Olympics in 1936.
-Now basketball has grown so much that according to nexchangeits biggest league, NBA, is top 4 league that creates one of the highest revenues in the world of sports.
+Now basketball has grown so much that according to nexchange its biggest league, NBA, is the top 4 league that creates one of the highest revenues in the world of sports.
+Sport Spread Betting Sites are a fantastic alternative to classic bets and wagers and offer far more freedom and flexibility than traditional fixed-odds options.

-Some other teams in the tournament like Lulea, Farjestads and Karpat which could also be considered as favourites by Bet365 are priced at 7/1, 7/1 and 8/1 respectively.
+Some other teams in the tournament like Lulea, Farjestads and Karpat which could also be considered as favorites by Bet365 are priced at 7/1, 7/1 and 8/1 respectively.

 There you go, four sports you should be grateful to Canada for inventing.